AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/get-access.md

 ![Adobe Experience Platform Assurance analytics view](./assets/get-access/analytics-view.png)

-### Add users to product profile
+### Add users to the product profile

-Provide a name and **save** - The Adobe Experience Platform product profile you intend to use for Assurance access does not need any additional permissions added.
-The default with no additional selections are sufficient.
+Provide a name and select **Save**.
+The product profile you intend to use for Assurance access does not require any additional permissions; the default with settings with no extra selections are sufficient.

 ![Adobe Experience Platform product profile](./assets/get-access/product-profile.png)